jtheiss19/Go-Open-Api/README.md

 I work with gateways often in my industry.
 Time and time again I found myself frustrated with how modern gateways work and their instalation process.
 Modern gateways also typically lack support for new tools such as kubernetes and docker.

+Go-Open-API is my solution to these problems.
+I wanted an API gateway that is easily configurable and easy to work with.
+To this end I plan on adding a docker image, easy steps for building your own image, support for working withing a kube cluster, cluster of its own for easy settings replication.

+Some of this has already happened.
+For example you can currently (with a modern terminal) ssh into a machine and access the terminal based GUI and run commands and check logs without third party support or additional overhead.

 # Installation